FAQ - Frequently Asked Questions

 Along with providing an excellent investment opportunity, alpacas have given countless people the opportunity to enjoy a more relaxed lifestyle.

 Alpacas are raised mainly for their fiber.
-Soft as cashmere and warmer, lighter and stronger than wool, it comes in more colors than any other animal fiber (approximately 22 basic colors).
+Soft as cashmere and warmer, lighter and stronger than wool, it comes in more colors than any other animal fiber (16 official colors).
 Spinners and weavers around the world now enjoy this cashmere-like fleece, once reserved for Incan royalty.

 The alpaca textile industry is new and growing rapidly.
 Alpaca fiber is sold several ways.
 Hand-spinners and fiber artists buy raw fleece.
 Knitters often purchase alpaca yarn.
 Fiber cooperatives collect alpaca fiber and process it on behalf of the producer.